Preston McAfee

 Randolph Preston McAfee (born July 7, 1956) is an American economist and distinguished scientist at Google.
 Previously, he served as chief economist at Microsoft.
 He has also served as an economist at Google, vice president and research fellow at Yahoo!
-Research, where he led the Microeconomics and Social Systems group, and was the J. Stanley Johnson Professor of Business, Economics, and Management at the California Institute of Technology, where he was the executive officer for the social sciences.
+Research, where he led the Microeconomics and Social Systems group, and was the J. Stanley Johnson professor of business, economics, and management at the California Institute of Technology, where he was the executive officer for the social sciences.
 He has taught business strategy, managerial economics, and introductory microeconomics.

 Education and employment

 McAfee earned a BA in economics from the University of Florida in 1976.
 He earned MS degrees in both economics and mathematics (1978), and a PhD in economics (1980), from Purdue University.
 He was a professor of economics at the University of Western Ontario from 1981 to 1990, at the University of Texas from 1990 to 2003, and at Caltech from 2003 to 2009.
 He has also been a visiting professor at the Department of Economics at MIT and the business school at the University of Chicago.

 In 2007, McAfee became vice president and research fellow at Yahoo!
 Research, where he founded a new social-science research group to work on problems with both scientific importance and business relevance.
 He also served as chief economist of Yahoo!
 In 2012, he moved to Google, where he led a group of microeconomists and other scholars straddling the borders between business strategy and social science as well as computer science.
 In 2014, he became chief economist at Microsoft, and left the company in February 2018.

+As of May 2020, McAfee returned to Google as Distinguished Scientist.